-I thoroughly enjoyed my turkey burger and the duck condit fries were delish!
+It offers amazing burgers and I thoroughly enjoyed my turkey burger and the duck confit fries were delish!
 If you go for dinner, might be a good idea to book ahead as this place isn’t huge and is popular!

-Calhoun’s has several locations in Tennesse but we only experienced the one on the Tennessee River.
+Calhoun’s has several locations in Tennessee but we only experienced the one on the Tennessee River.

 As mentioned we stopped in here for a drink and bite to eat after a walk along the riverfront and this place is all about location, location.

 I mean the food was fine and all, nothing that memorable but you’re right on the water and we chose to sit outside and enjoy the fresh air.

 If you love a classic American style diner serving up eggs, pancakes and omelettes consider Pete’s.